Darkened12/computer-simulation/README.md

 #### Value:

-Yoy may pass a direct integer value (between 0-255) or you may pass a RAM address reference using the `$` sign.
+You may pass a direct integer value (between 0-255) or you may pass a RAM address reference using the `$` sign.
 It needs to be an integer and it will select an horizontal line of the RAM (1 byte):

 ```asm